2013 Review of Client Write-Up Systems

 Other cloud-related changes since the last review of write-up systems involve PC Software Accounting’s (www.PCSAI.com) Client Write-Up program, which is now available either as an installed or hosted program, and the Accounting Xpert system from Micronetics (www.Micronetics.com), which has also added a hosted version, along with support for mobile devices such as tablets and smart phones.

 The other programs in this review, from AccountantsWorld, CYMA and Thomson Reuters, are all offered either as online systems or users can have them hosted by the vendor.
 Likewise with QuickBooks Accountant 2013, which can be hosted by several companies.

-For those with large enterprise clients with internal accounting departments who manage their own reconciliations and period-close processes, companies like BlackLine Systems (www.BlackLine.com) offer custom accounting programs that are available as SaaS/cloud solutions and are tailored to a business' specific needs.
+For those with large enterprise clients with internal accounting departments who manage their own reconciliations and period-close processes, companies like BlackLine Systems (www.BlackLine.com) offer custom accounting solutions that are available in-house or in the cloud, and are tailored to their specific needs.

 2013 Review of CYMA 13: Financial Management System